ccrazy88/reflections/lesson_3_reflections.md

 perhaps, a master copy stored somewhere.
 It would be easier to deal with the transfer of files back and forth between people, but the process of merging changes into a cohesive whole would be much more difficult.

+> When would you want to make changes in a separate branch rather than directly
+> in master?
+What benefits does each approach have?

+Whenever you're adding a feature, it makes sense to make changes in a separate branch.
+Also, whenever you're doing something that could break the master branch, which should be working at any given point in time, it makes sense.
+It's more complicated to deal with multiple branches in the creation and maintenance process, but undoing potentially dangerous changes is easier.